-- As of January 1, 2020, Plan C is no longer available to new Medicare enrollees.
+- Since January 1, 2020, Plan C is no longer available to new Medicare enrollees.

-- You can keep your plan if you already have Plan C or if you were eligible for Medicare before 2020.
+- You can keep your plan if you already had Plan C or if you were eligible for Medicare before 2020.

-You might have seen that there are changes to Medigap plans starting in 2020, including Medigap Plan C. Starting on January 1, 2020, Plan C will be discontinued.
+You may know that there were changes to Medigap plans beginning in 2020, including Medigap Plan C. Starting on January 1, 2020, Plan C was discontinued.
 If you have Medicare and a Medigap supplement plan or are getting ready to enroll, you might be wondering how these changes affect you.

-The first thing you should know is that Plan C is not the same as Medicare Part C. They sound similar, but Part C, also known as Medicare Advantage, is a completely separate program than Plan C.
+The first thing you should know is that Plan C is not the same as Medicare Part C. They sound similar, but Part C, also known as Medicare Advantage, is a completely separate program from Medigap Plan C.

 Plan C is a popular Medigap plan because it offers coverage for many of the costs associated with Medicare, including the Part B deductible.
-Under the new rules, if you’re already enrolled in Plan C, you can keep your coverage.
+Under the new 2020 rules, if you were already enrolled in Plan C, you can keep this coverage.

 In 2015, Congress passed legislation called the Medicare Access and CHIP Reauthorization Act of 2015 (MACRA).
-One of the changes made by this ruling is that Medigap plans are not allowed to provide coverage for the Part B deductible.
-The rule went into effect on January 1, 2020.
+One of the changes made by this ruling was that Medigap plans are not allowed to provide coverage for the Part B deductible.
+This rule went into effect on January 1, 2020.

-Plan C is one of the two Medigap plan options that cover the Part B deductible (the other is Plan F).
+Plan C is one of two Medigap plan options that covered the Part B deductible (the other was Plan F).
 This means that it can no longer be sold to new enrollees due to the new MACRA rule.

 You can keep your Plan C if you already have it.
 As long as you were enrolled before December 31, 2019, you can keep using your plan.